I-G-Poovaiah/Quantitative-Research-Portfolio/README.md

 # Quantitative Systematic Trading Architecture

 ## Overview
 This repository contains the performance analytics and architectural documentation for a proprietary multi-asset trading engine.
-The core execution logic is built in C# (NinjaTrader 8), utilizing quantitative regime-switching models and statistical variance bands to trade highly liquid U.S. index futures (MES, MNQ).
+The core execution logic is built in C# (NinjaTrader 8), utilizing quantitative regime-switching models and statistical variance bands to trade highly liquid global futures (MNQ, MES, MGC).

 Due to IP protection, raw execution source code is kept private.
-This repository showcases the mathematical architecture, risk-management protocols, and Python-based performance tearsheets (Pandas/Matplotlib) used to validate the models.
+This repository showcases the mathematical architecture, risk-management protocols, and Python-based performance tearsheets (Pandas/Matplotlib) used to validate the models out-of-sample.

 ## Core Strategy Engines

-* **Regime-Based Strategy Engine:** Utilizes a probabilistic regime detection model (approximating a Hidden Markov Model) to classify market states into Trend, Range, Liquidity Sweep, or Volatility Expansion.
-* **Statistical Mean Reversion:** Fades extreme moves during calm/range regimes by identifying when price deviates >1 standard deviation from a rolling mean.
-* **Order Flow Vanguard:** Integrates Volume Weighted Average Price (VWAP) alignment and Cumulative Delta divergences to identify institutional absorption and liquidity sweeps.
+* **High-Beta Volatility Engine (Robust Trend-Pullback):** Designed to exploit intraday volatility expansions on the Nasdaq-100.
+It utilizes an adaptive SMA/ADX regime filter to confirm momentum continuation and relies on delayed volatility trailing stops to capture massive right-tail outliers.
+* **Asymmetric Statistical Mean Reversion (Quant Regime Scalper):** A volatility-gated statistical arbitrage model deployed on the S&P 500 and Gold.
+It mathematically approximates market regimes via an ATR compression ratio (`fastAtr / regimeAtr`), fading extreme Z-Score deviations exclusively during mean-reverting macro states.

 ## Risk Management Architecture
 The system employs strict, institutional-grade risk parameters: